EDIpack/EDIpackManuscript/Reply_RefereeA.md

 > *Overall, the paper is well written and highly detailed, allowing new users to install and utilize the library with ease.
 Furthermore, the comprehensive DMFT tests, demonstrated through a variety of examples and accompanied by corresponding scripts, provide excellent starting points for newcomers.
 I believe this work makes a valuable contribution to the community and am therefore pleased to recommend its publication in SciPost.*

-We thank the referee for their constructive assessment of our work and for recognizing its value in a more general context.
+We thank the referee for their positive assessment of our work and for recognizing its value in a more general context.
 We deeply appreciate their recommendation.

 > *On page 3, a large portion of paragraph 3, which introduces DMFT, lacks citations.
 For example, the authors mention the success of DMFT in capturing key features of various materials, including Mott insulators, heavy fermion compounds, and unconventional superconductors.
 It would be helpful to include relevant references here to guide interested readers toward further reading.